 Who will be supervising the participants during the camp?

 KU School of Architecture & Design faculty and staff will supervise studios and evening activities.
-In addition, a group of Resident Assistants (RAs) have been hired to live in the residence hall with the participants and to supervise their activities during the week.
+In addition, a group of Resident Assistants (RAs) will live in the residence hall with the participants and to supervise their activities during the week.
 They will also assist the professors in directing the studio sessions.
-The RAs are current KU Design and Architecture students, so they can answer questions about life at KU and as a Architecture and Design student.
+The RAs are current KU Architecture and Design students, so they can answer questions about life at KU.